 In their repeated challenges to GOP leadership, they helped drive former Rep. John Boehner from the speakership.
 Now they hold the fate of President Donald Trump's agenda in their hands.

 The House was scheduled to vote Thursday on a bill that would repeal and replace Obama's health law.
-But House leaders delayed the vote because critics from the left and right were reluctant to support it.
+But House leaders delayed the vote because critics from the left and right are reluctant to support it.

 Some conservatives, including the Freedom Caucus, say the bill looks too much like Obama's health law, with the federal government mandating the kinds of coverage that insurance companies must provide.
 More moderate Republicans are concerned that many of their constituents would lose coverage, and that older taxpayers would face higher premiums.